2019 FIBA Basketball World Cup Group A: Games

 All times are local (UTC+8).

 Poland vs. Venezuela

 This was the first competitive game between Poland and Venezuela.

 Ivory Coast vs. China

 This was the fourth meeting between the Ivory Coast and China in the World Cup.
-The Chinese have won all three prior meetings, including their 2010 match-up, which was the most recent game.
+The Chinese won the three prior meetings, including their 2010 matchup, which was the most recent game.

 Venezuela vs. Ivory Coast

 This was the first competitive game between Venezuela and the Ivory Coast.

 China vs. Poland

 This was the first competitive game between China and Poland.

 Ivory Coast vs. Poland

-This was the first competitive game between the Ivory Coast and Poland.
+This was the first competitive match between the Ivory Coast and Poland.

 Venezuela vs. China

 This was the second meeting between Venezuela and China in the World Cup.
 The Venezuelans won their first meeting in 1990.
 The Venezuelans also won their last competitive game against the Chinese, in the 2016 Olympics.